Connecticut

 State Liver Disease Facts

-- 535 Connecticuters died of liver disease in 2022.
+- 531 Connecticuters died from liver disease/cirrhosis in 2023

 - 9.2% of adults in Connecticut have diabetes.